Top 40+ ASP.NET MVC Interview Questions & Answers

 ASP.NET MVC Sample Resumes!
 Download & Edit, Get Noticed by Top Employers!
 Download

-82. What is the purpose of the TempData dictionary in ASP.NET MVC?
-How does it differ from ViewBag and ViewData?
+82. Purpose of TempData in ASP.NET MVC and how it differs from ViewBag and ViewData?

 Ans: